AaltoSciComp/scicomp-docs/triton/tut/applications.rst

    /etc/issue``.
 Verify that this is different from what is outside the container.

-3. Find the Applications page link above, and check the list for how to find if we already have your software installed.
-See if we have what you need, using any of those strategies.
+3. Find the Applications page link above, and check the list for ways to find out if we already have your software installed.
+See if we have what you need, using any of the strategies on that list.

 4. (optional) From the Applications page, find the Spack package list (warning: it's a very long page and takes a while to load).
 Does it have anything useful to you?

+5. (optional) Discuss among your group what software you need, if it's available, and how you might get it.